Baptistemontan/leptos_i18n/docs/book/src/reduce_size/02_dynamic_load.md

 </html>
 ```

-Now the translations will be available at `i18n/{locale}.json`
+Now the translations will be available at `i18n/{locale}.json`.
-To inform `leptos_i18n` where to find those translations you need to supply the `translations_uri` to the config builder:
+To inform `leptos_i18n` where to find those translations, you need to supply the `translations_uri` to the config builder:

 ```rust
 let cfg = cfg.translations_uri("i18n/{locale}.json"); // or "i18n/{namespace}/{locale}.json" when using namespaces